 Are You Qualified to Teach?

-If you’re not homeschooling yet, helping your child with their homework turns you into teachers whether they know it or not.
+If you’re not homeschooling yet, helping your child with their homework turns you into a teacher whether they know it or not.
 If you are spending hours each night reviewing multiplication, working through essay writing, helping a child match shapes and colors, etc, guess what, you are already homeschooling!

 Being a homeschool parent does not mean you are the only one allowed to teach your child, it just means you are the one in charge of overseeing their complete education.
 If you really do not feel like you “qualify” to teach, (which you are) you can still homeschool by building a program of online schools, co-ops, and tutors.
 There is always a way to homeschool!

 There are a variety of homeschool methods and styles.
 Before you purchase any curriculum, I suggest that you research which style is right for you.
 Unfortunately, many of these styles are not Biblical.
-My husband and I researched many, many, many months to make sure the style lined up with our beliefs and we concluded that the best homeschool style for us is Classical education.
+We have researched for many, many, many months to make sure the style lined up with our beliefs and we concluded that the best homeschool style for us is Classical education.
 Check out the video below for a fantastic overview of Classical Education.

-Just like homeschool styles, there is a variety of homeschool curriculum!
+Just like homeschool styles, there is a variety of homeschool curricula!
 But don’t let this be overwhelming.
 It’s easy to think that there should only be one right choice but the reality is that you may find yourself using several different curriculums.
 And that’s okay!
-You can check out my homeschool curriculum reviews HERE!

 Planning & Organization